Wonderland Greyhound Park: Opening

-20th Century races
+20th century races

-Racing was conducted over three distances: by far the most popular distance was ths of a mile.
+Racing was conducted over three distances: by far the most popular distance was 5/16ths of a mile.
 The Revere Course was slightly more than 3/8ths of a mile and the Wonderland Course was 7/16ths of a mile.
-The Huestis Course (seldom run) was 9/16's of a mile.
+The Huestis Course (seldom run) was 9/16ths of a mile.
 For almost the entire racing life of the track the evening program was 10 races; Massachusetts law required the last race to be off by 11PM.
 As an attempt to stay in business, the number of daily races was increased, though the daily purse structure was not increased a great deal.
 The greyhound racing lure was affectionately known as "Swifty", spawning the repetition of the track announcer's call "There goes Swifty!" not only at the track but as an area reference in casual conversation.

 The track traditionally raced in the evenings only, at first beginning about Memorial Day, and closing the week prior to the opening of the "Topsfield Fair", a large 10 day agricultural fair operated by the Essex County Agricultural Society, which featured greyhound racing at its track in Topsfield, Massachusetts.
 At the conclusion of the Wonderland meet, many owners would race at Topsfield, prior to transferring their kennels to several tracks in Florida.
 The original meet was permitted to be 80 days, expanded to 100 days in the early 1960s.
 After the purchase by Joseph Linsey, the track petitioned for additional dates, and was essentially permitted to run year-round, with several days per week offering matinee performances as well as evening racing.
 At the time, nearby Suffolk Downs, a thoroughbred (and later also a harness racing venue) track closed shortly after the beginning of the Wonderland meet, daytime thoroughbred racing in the area transferred about 30 miles away to Rockingham Park, in Salem, New Hampshire, Suffolk Downs generally resuming thoroughbred racing in early September.
 Suffolk Downs and Wonderland did not overlap racing times; Suffolk Downs' card would end at about 5PM, and Wonderland's first race would generally be 8PM, later changed to 7 and 7:30PM.
 The track had a large parking lot adjacent to the track (now used to store rental cars from nearby Logan Airport) and a second large parking lot across the VFW Parkway (now a strip shopping center anchored by A Staples and a 99 Restaurant).
 The termination of a rapid transit line (the "Blue Line") was directly across the VFW Parkway from the track.
 That station, named then as now "Wonderland Station" remains very active to this day.